NiGuangOwO/Triggernometry/readme.md

 Previously the linebreaks do not fully tolerate with splitting arguments, codes which contain trimming, and also regexes.
 A special character `⏎` was used as a placeholder for all linebreaks when parsing expressions, then replaced back after parsed.
 This character could also be used in expressions directly in Triggernometry, _e.g._ `${func:repeat(5, ⏎):text}`
-### Log messages:
-Added more precise error information in the logs like which expression caused error when expanding expressions;
-Adjusted the warning / error log message colors to be less saturated instead of pure red/yellow.
 ### Full translation documents:
 Hundreds of translations were missing since 1.1.6.0, and some existed ones had the wrong keys.
 Those translation keys were added/fixed in the template and the CN/JP translation files.